leslie5803/socket/README.md

 # socket
-this is an example of socket client.
+This is an example of socket client.
+There are four steps.

+- create socket
+- connect to server
+- send data
+- read response